• Home

 • Seek Out Tasks: Don’t wait to be assigned work.
 If you have free time, ask for additional responsibilities.

-• Tip: This shows you’re eager to learn and contribute, which leaves a positive impression.
+• Tip: This shows you are willing to learn and contribute, which leaves a positive impression.

 • Show Initiative: If you see something that needs doing or an area where you can contribute, speak up.